DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 </div>

 On his next turn, Strahd uses his ***shapechange*** feature to assume the form of a **bat**.
 He then retreats into the sky, returning to Castle Ravenloft.
-## T2d.
-Exethanter’s Warning
-Forty-eight hours after the players leave the *Tome of Strahd* with Exethanter’s spirit in [[Arc S - A Sword of Sunlight]], he contacts them simultaneously using a continuous, multi-target _sending_ spell to convey the following information:

-* The *Tome* describes Strahd’s plan to use a giant crystalline heart to conduct the energy from three leyline crossings in Barovia (i.e., points where two leylines intersect).
-* Strahd intends to control this raw, unfettered power using a “token of divinity" that is “like, but not of," the magic that dwells in the three leylines.
-* Using the leylines’ power, and the power stored in the heart’s vast reserves, Strahd will surround the crystalline heart with a shell of thousands of living human souls, each infused with apathy, fear, and despair.
-This process will tear the souls from their owners’ bodies, leaving the original hosts undead husks obedient to Strahd’s commands.
-* Strahd has determined that the Mists surrounding Barovia are impenetrable—except for one thirteen-day period every thirteen centuries, when the planes and stars align to form a Grand Conjunction.
-When the Grand Conjunction reaches its zenith, and the boundaries between worlds grow thinnest, Strahd intends to use the fortified heart as a battering ram to break through the Mists and free Barovia from its prison—consuming every soul in the process.
-* The Grand Conjunction begins in one day’s time, and will reach its zenith in three—and if even a single leyline remains under Strahd’s control on that date, every living soul in the valley may be lost.

-Exethanter, who is clearly horrified, agitated, and somewhat impressed by the audacity of Strahd’s plans, urges the players to do whatever they can to thwart Strahd’s plans before the Grand Conjunction begins.

-> [!info]+ **The Grand Conjunction**
-> At dusk on the first night of the Grand Conjunction, and on each night thereafter, the skies split to reveal glimpses of other worlds.
-Read:
->
-> ---
->
-> *As the grey daylight fades, and the Moon begins to rise above the trees, the stars follow it into the sky—but they are no longer alone.*
->
-> *Strange, alien constellations join them from behind, forming a bright, shimmering tapestry that hangs across the sky.
-Other moons, too, float amidst the darkness, their orbiting shadows falling across the surfaces of great, distant planets.
-In the void beyond, sparkling nebulae drift across unfathomable vacuums, their light crossing windows into other realms—a sea of endless fire, a bloodstained expanse, a mount that rings with celestial hymns.*
->
-> *These sights amidst the heavens are obscured only by a thin sphere of mist, from which Barovia’s false stars twinkle like patches on a blanket.
-Beyond them, in the center of it all, stand thirteen bright stars in near-perfect alignment.*
->
-> ---
->
-> The thirteen stars grow increasingly aligned each night, reaching perfect alignment on the third night following Exethanter’s message.
 # T3.
 The Witch of Berez
 ## T3a.
 Berez Outskirts
 The players’ approach to Berez is largely as described in <span class="citation">Approaching the Ruins (p.
 161)</span>.
 However, revise this area’s description as follows: